alxers/book_of_proof/2_chapter.md

 2. If a function has a constant derivative then it's linear, and conversely.
 Function has a constant derivative if and only if it linear.
 Function is linear if and only if it has a constant derivative.

+3. If xy = 0 then x = 0 or y = 0, and conversely.
+xy = 0 if and only if x = 0 or y = 0

+4. If a in Q then 5a in Q, and if 5a in Q then a in Q.
+?

+5. For an occurrence to become an adventure, it is necessary and sufficient for one to recount it.
+(Jean-Paul Sartre).
+An occurence is an adventure if and only if one recount it.